mmestre21/LinkedHospitalityMS-1/README.md

 ## Project barriers and solutions

-****navbar collapsing is not bancing back after clicking to an option.
+* Navbar collapsing on mobile view is not bouncing back after clicking to an option.

 ## Version control

 ****

 ## Deployment

 * All code has been written in GitPod.

 ****